vinnicc/dota/README.md

 # Dota [![Gem Version](https://badge.fury.io/rb/dota.svg)](http://badge.fury.io/rb/dota) [![Build Status](https://travis-ci.org/vinnicc/dota.svg?branch=master)](https://travis-ci.org/vinnicc/dota)

-Dota is a Ruby client for the [Dota 2 WebAPI](https://wiki.teamfortress.com/wiki/WebAPI#Dota_2).
+`dota` is a Ruby client for the [Dota 2 WebAPI](https://wiki.teamfortress.com/wiki/WebAPI#Dota_2).
 It provides an easy way to access matches, players, heroes, items, and other public Dota 2 objects in an opinionated manner.

 This gem is in alpha, keep that in mind when upgrading.